Table of contents

 Where are algae found?

 Algae can be found in almost any freshwater or saltwater body.
-As most algae requires sunlight to grow, surface makes an ideal environment for algae to bloom.
+As most algae requires sunlight to grow, the surface makes an ideal environment for algae to bloom.

 The title, "Algae", can cover a variety of organisms that are capable of producing oxygen through sunlight - but these organisms are not that closely related.